mabehrendt/discuss2.0/README.md

 # discuss2.0
 discuss2.0 is forked from adhocracy+.
-We extended the platform with two additional AI-supported debate modules:
+We expanded the platform with two additional AI-supported debate modules:

 1. **Comment Recommendation Module**: To encourage user interaction and expose participants to opposing viewpoints, we developed a comment recommendation module based on a stance detection model.
 2. **Deliberative Quality Module:** To enhance user engagement and improve the quality of contributed comments, we implemented a debate module that automatically detects and highlights the most deliberative comments.

-When
+The instructions to install and setup the platform can be found below.
+Please ensure that you download the AI models separately and place them in the following folders:

+1. [German BERT Base uncased Model](https://huggingface.co/dbmdz/bert-base-german-uncased) fine-tuned on the [X-Stance Dataset](https://huggingface.co/datasets/ZurichNLP/x_stance) (Vamvas & Sennrich, 2020) for the **Comment Recommendation Module**:

+      ```ai/model/stance```

+2. Adapters to calculate the AQuA score for the **Deliberative Quality Module** (you find them [here](https://github.com/mabehrendt/AQuA/tree/master/trained%20adapters)):

+      ```ai/model/quality_adapers```

 ## BibTeX Citation
+The paper describing the expanded platform and a conducted user study has been presented at the 2025 Bridging Human-Computer Interaction and Natural Language Processing Workshop at the EMNLP 2025 in Suzhou, China.
-If you use the `AQuA 🌊` score in a scientific publication, we would appreciate using the following citations:
+If you use the platform, we would appreciate a citation of the following paper:

 ```
 @inproceedings{